githubuniverseworkshops/OctoFitApp-Universe2024/docs/2_Prerequisites/README.md

 ### Option 1: Using a Copilot + Codespaces

-*Note: this is what we are using for the GitHub Universe workshop*
+You are not required to use GitHub Codespaces but, this is what we are using for the GitHub Universe workshop

 #### Go to the code tab

 ![code tab](./2_1_code-tab.png)

 #### Create a GitHub codespace

 ![create a GitHub codespace](./2_1_codespace-create.png)

 ### Option 2: Use your IDE of choice